 Making our power system fit for variable renewables -

-The side event of InnoGrid 2019 will focus on the recent developments and innovations undertaken by network planners and regulatory bodies to increase coordination and control of interconnected systems and markets on the global scale.
+The side event of InnoGrid 2019 focused on the recent developments and innovations undertaken by network planners and regulatory bodies to increase coordination and control of interconnected systems and markets on the global scale.

 (see also: http://www.iea-isgan.org/innogrid2020/)

 The large scale influx of variable generation is a challenge for the entire power system, especially in a context where large storage possibilities still remain economically unviable.
 Securing network stability becomes increasingly difficult because of increased volatility and growing numbers of unscheduled flows and the importance of existing paradigms seem to be fading.
 The electrification of society on the other hand adds to the socio-economic impact and the political sensitivity of a disruption of power supply.
 Policy makers and network operators therefore look at global grid solutions to better forecast and steer power flows: